 Some examples of how we have helped:

-The Journalists’ Charity is best known for its high-quality care and retirement homes.
+The Journalists’ Charity is best known for its retirement homes.
 But some of its most important work is supporting journalists and their dependants who, for many reasons, have fallen on difficult times.
 Each year we spend about £250,000 helping people who were in desperate straits.
 No two cases are the same and each application is treated on its merits.
 Below are just a few examples of those we have helped in recent months.
 Obviously, we have changed the names because we guarantee anonymity to those who come to us.

 Three years ago, at the age of 47, Angela had to give up her job for health reasons.
 She is currently in remission and is slowly returning to work with a few casual shifts as a sub-editor.
 She has been managing on a combination of benefits but has built up gas and electricity arrears.
 Her boiler is broken and she has no heating or hot water.
 She doesn’t have enough money to pay the bills or repair the boiler.
 A grant of £1,450 will clear the arrears and pay for the boiler to be fixed.